Priscillalala/FreeSkillSaturday/README.md

 # <img src="https://github.com/Priscillalala/FreeSkillSaturday/blob/master/thunderstore/texFreeItemFridayExpansionIcon.png?raw=true" alt="FreeItemFriday Icon" width=48> FreeItemFriday
 A content mod powered by IVYL.
 Currently features 3 new items & equipment, 5 new alternate skills, and a new artifact.
 * For full descriptions of skills, items, and more, check the [wiki](https://thunderstore.io/package/Groove_Salad/FreeItemFriday/wiki/)!
-(Might be under construction)
 * FreeItemFriday was recently rewritten; you can find the old FreeItemFriday built with GrooveSharedUtils [here](https://github.com/Priscillalala/FreeItemFriday).

 ## Items